teuler/robotling2/README.md

 # Robotling 2

-"Rexbotling" is work in progress ...
+This is work in progress ...

 Please find some details in the [Wiki](https://github.com/teuler/robotling2/wiki).